AbhiAgarwal/phys.js/README.md

     phys.information.mechanics.forceMomentum();

 Calling this will give you access to information of the parameters, and inputs required for the specific function.
-(This could be used in conjunction with the docs.)
+(This could be used in conjunction with the docs as well.)

 The output would be in this format: